 All this information that you have, makes doing things for your significant other very easy.
 After a certain point, your brain just automatically factors them in, no matter what you’re doing.
 For example, if you’re about to have an apple, you automatically think of cutting one up for your partner.
 Even though they haven’t asked for one.

-You do this because you know that they’d like to have one too.
-But this type of behavior can increase their dependency on you.
+You do this because you know that they would like to have one too.
+But this behavior can increase their dependency on you.
 So, instead of doing everything for them before they even ask you to do it, WAIT.
 Let them ask first.
-If you want you can ask them if they want you to do something, but stop doing things intuitively.
+If you want, you can ask them if they want you to do something, but stop doing things intuitively.

 4. Try saying ‘no’ sometimes

-Another reason why you could be feeling unappreciated in a relationship is that you agree with and do everything they say.
+Another reason you could be feeling unappreciated in a relationship is that you agree with and do everything they say.
 Don’t.
 Fear of losing your partner can be daunting, especially at the beginning of your relationship.
-As a result, you may try your best not to offend them, owing to which you may stop voicing your opinions altogether.
+As a result, you may try your best not to offend them, owing to which you may have stopped voicing your opinions altogether.

-This type of behavior can lead to you being taken for granted.
-Instead of seeing it as you saving your relationship, it seems like you’re dependent on them.
-To be honest, a manipulative person may play your insecurities as a trump card to get their ways.
-Thus, when you are not valued in a relationship, you are practically feeding them with fuel to take you for granted.
+This can lead to you being taken for granted.
+If you don’t break this pattern, your connection could degenerate into a codependent relationship over time.
+A manipulative person may use your insecurities as a trump card to get their way.
+Thus, when you don’t stand up for yourself, you are practically feeding them with fuel to take you for granted.

-“Start saying ‘No’ when you feel it’s not acceptable.
-Stop spreading yourself too thin to win love and appreciation,” Devaleena advises.
+When a woman feels unappreciated or a man thinks “I feel unappreciated by my girlfriend”, they tend to do more to gain that appreciation.
+STOP.
+“Start saying “no” when your partner asks or expects something that is not possible for you to offer.
+Stop spreading yourself too thin to win love and appreciation,” advises Devaleena.
 Not for everything, but definitely for the things that you don’t like and requests that you might find unreasonable.
-This will show your partner that agreeing with them is a choice that you’re making, not your habit.
+This will show your partner that agreeing with them is a choice that you’re making, it’s not an obligation.

 5. Communicate with your partner

-There is also a chance that your feelings are stemming from your own perception and aren’t a reflection of how your partner feels about you.
+If a woman or man feeling unappreciated in a relationship does not communicate their feelings, it will eventually build resentment.
+To avoid that, you must communicate.
+There is a chance that your feelings are stemming from your own perception and aren’t a reflection of how your partner feels about you.
 The only way you can know this for sure is to talk about it.
 Secondly, if you are feeling unappreciated in a relationship, then talking it out can lead to a solution.

 6. Divide labor within the relationship